 Platform: Windows, macOS, Linux, ChromeOS, online

 Download link: vectr.com

-This free vector art program was released just two years ago, but the pace of its development is truly magnificent.
-With all the features added recently, it’s hard to imagine what this product could be capable of in the future.
+This free vector art program was released just two years ago, but the pace of its development is fascinating.
 However, developers are pressing that one thing stays unchanged – it will be forever free.

-Another advantage of the app is ubiquity – not only is it available on all popular platforms, but it also has a browser version with the same functionality as its desktop counterpart.
-That means you can work on your designs on your PC and then finish them in an internet cafe in the middle of nowhere.
+Another advantage of the app is ubiquity – not only is it available on all popular operating systems, but it also has a browser-based version with the same functionality as its desktop counterpart.

 The app allows all standard vector operations – creating and editing geometry shapes, curves, and paths.
 It supports multiple layers and pages, letting you organize your project.
 Vectr allows imports in AI, EPS, SVG, PNG, and JPEG file formats.